Gayawal Brahmin

 Gayawal Brahmins (also known as Brahma Kalpit Brahmins or Gayawal Pandas or Pandas of Gaya or Gayawal Tirth Purohits) are a Hindu caste, mainly concentrated in the Gaya district of Bihar, which is their native place.
-Gayawal Brahmins follow the Dvaita philosophy propounded by Madhvacharya.
+Gayawal Brahmins follow the Dvaita philosophy propounded by Madhvacharya and are followers of Uttaradi Matha.

 The Gayawal Brahmins are the traditional priests at Vishnupad Temple.
+The Gayawal community serves as the principal temple priesthood at the major Hindu pilgrimage site of Gaya.

+Etymology

+“Gayawal” literally means “a resident of Gaya,” but in practice the term refers specifically to a distinct Brahmin community known as the Gayawal Brahmins.